scientificcomputing/example-paper-fenics/docs/reproducing.md

 ```
 python3 pre_processing.py
 ```
-This will convert the meshes from Gmsh to a dolfin format.
+This will convert the meshes from Gmsh to a Dolfin format.

 ### Fiber generation
 The next step is to run the fiber generation.
 You can do this by running the script